Skip to main content

 5//!

-6//! - Get an output stream handle to a physical device.
-For example, get a stream to the system's
+6//! - Get an OS-Sink handle to a physical device.
+For example, get a sink to the system's

 8//! - Create an object that represents the streaming sound.
 It can be a sine wave, a buffer, a